Dynosol/pactf23/README.md

 Every problem folder should have a `flag.txt` that contains the flag and any other relevant info <b>THE FLAG SHOULD ONLY BE IN THIS FILE; IT MUST NOT BE ANYWHERE ELSE WITHIN THE PROBLEM FOLDER IN PLAINTEXT</b>; and a `statement.txt` file that has the title (top line of the file should be `TITLE: <title here>` and the problem statement two lines below.
 Check out completed problems for an example.

 Relevant files should also be within the problem folder.
-You can include the solution in a `sol.txt` file.
+You can include the solution in a `sol.txt` file or within the `flag.txt` if you want.

+Once you've completed a problem,

 <!-- ROADMAP -->
 ## Roadmap